-Adults who work in certain settings, for example sports drama or outdoor activities will have to initiate some physical contact with children, for example to demonstrate technique in the use of a particular piece of equipment, adjust posture, or perhaps to support a child so they can perform an activity safely or prevent injury.
+Adults who work in certain settings, for example sports drama or outdoor activities will have to initiate some physical contact with children, for example to demonstrate technique in the use of a particular piece of equipment, contact is appropriate for adults working in their setting adjust posture, or perhaps to support a child so they can perform an activity safely or prevent injury.
 Such activities should be carried out in accordance with existing codes of conduct, regulations and best practice.

-- treat children with dignity and respect and avoid contact with intimate parts of the body - always explain to a child the reason why contact is necessary and what form that contact will take - seek consent of parents where a child or young person is unable to
+- treat children with dignity and respect and avoid contact with intimate parts of the body - always explain to a child the reason